WhatsApp/erlt/analyzer/README.md

 - The higher-level `erlang.forms.AbstractForm` and related types, which has notions of modules, exports, etc., which encodes more semantics of the code, and therefore makes it feel more natural to inspect.
+- `erlang.CErl` - Scala's representation of `cerl:cerl()`. - Experimental WIP
+stuff.
+There are ideas of using this representation in eqwalizer.
+It's put into analyzer for now to ease development and experimentation.
+One nice feature of `cerl` - lexical scoping.

 ## How to configure and run